 The simplest way to ensure the safety of all the open source (OSS) components used by your teams and sites, is with a software composition analysis (SCA) tool.
 You need an automated and reliable way to manage and keep track of your open source usage.

 With JFrog Xray, you can set up vulnerability and license compliance scanning built into your software development lifecycle (SDLC).
-On-prem, in the cloud, or hybrid, Xray provides enterprise wide interconnected visibility into your software components for fast releases with no vulnerabilities or license issues.
+On-prem, in the cloud, or hybrid, Xray provides enterprise wide interconnected visibility into your software components for fast software distribution with no vulnerabilities or license issues.
 This blog post will take you through the steps.

 Before you start

 Here’s what you’ll need:

 - JFrog Cloud Subscription (Free, and available as a cloud or self hosted installation.)